luiz-ortega/docker-email-worker/README.md

-# Docker simple register example
+# Docker email sender example

-A simple register using express, mongoDB with docker-compose.
+An example of a sending-email application with Python, Postgres, Redis and Docker.

 * you need to install [Docker](https://www.docker.com/get-started) first.